-- Count the bits in a file that are 1 (as opposed to 0)
+- Count the 1 bits in a file

 - How to debug nondeterministic failures

 Given two separate databases A and B with bank accounts on both, design a system that can transfer money from an account on A to another account on B. Assume that the dbs and any servers you add can die and restart at any time, and the dbs are the only durable storage.
 The system may be eventually consistent.